Remod-org/Omnibus/README.md

   2. If any of NTeleportation, RTeleportation, Teleportication, TruePVE, NextGenPVE, or NoDecay are loaded when loading this plugin, action of this plugin will be disabled for those functions.
     - e.g., if NoDecay is also loaded, only decay functions will be disabled within this plugin.
   3. If both DecayMultiplier == 1 and EnablePVE == false, this plugin will be a complete waste of resources...

+### EXAMPLES

+  - `Setting PVE for specific players`
+     a.
+Set RequirePermissionForPVE to true
+	 b.
+Add permission omnibus.pve to players/groups needing to play as PVE - all others will be PVP.
+	   Player's teammates/clan members/friends will be able to damage each other including buildings, etc.

+  - `Disabling Teleport`
+     a.
+Set RequirePermissionForTeleport to true
+	 b.
+DO NOT assign permission omnibus.tp to anyone Teleport is effectively disabled

+  - `Disabling Decay Prevention`
+     a.
+Set RequirePermissionForDecay to true
+	 b.
+DO NOT assign permission omnibus.decay to anyone Decay is effectively standard for all